ahmedgamalfouad155/Fasila/README.md

 ## 📱 Overview

-**Fasila** is a smart gardening assistant that helps users grow their favorite plants with confidence and ease.
-Whether you're a beginner or a seasoned gardener, Fasila provides all the necessary guidance for successful plant care.
-The app offers localized, educational, and user-friendly features to make gardening accessible for everyone.
+Fasila is a smart gardening assistant that helps users grow their favorite plants with confidence and ease.
+Whether you're a beginner or a seasoned gardener, Fasila provides all the necessary guidance for successful plant care — including information about ideal temperature, humidity, and watering schedules for each plant.

+In addition to plant care features, Fasila includes a built-in agricultural **e-commerce store** where users can browse, favorite, and purchase farming tools and supplies.
+Products are categorized for easier navigation, and users can add items to their cart and choose their delivery address either manually or via Google Maps.

+Fasila combines education, guidance, and shopping in one place — making gardening smarter, simpler, and more accessible than ever.

 ---